TerryV8/click-count/docs/terraform_instance_private.md

 On description:
-- NameThe identifier for the cluster	rg-redis
+- Name: The identifier for the cluster	rg-redis
-- StatusThe status of this Cluster	available
+- Status: The status of this Cluster	available
-- Creation TimeThe time (UTC) when the cluster was created	December 30, 2018 at 10:32:13 AM UTC+1
+- Creation Time: The time (UTC) when the cluster was created	December 30, 2018 at 10:32:13 AM UTC+1
-- Configuration EndpointThe configuration endpoint of the cluster	-
+- Configuration Endpoint: The configuration endpoint of the cluster	-
-- Primary EndpointPrimary endpoint of the cluster	rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com:6379
+- Primary Endpoint: Primary endpoint of the cluster	rg-redis.feg1ds.ng.0001.euw3.cache.amazonaws.com:6379
-- Node typeThe type of the Node in your cluster	cache.m5.xlarge
+- Node type: The type of the Node in your cluster	cache.m5.xlarge
-- EngineEngine on the cluster	Redis
+- Engine: Engine on the cluster	Redis
-- Engine Version CompatibilityVersion compatibility of the engine that will be run on your nodes	5.0.0
+- Engine Version Compatibility: Version compatibility of the engine that will be run on your nodes	5.0.0
-- Availability ZonesThe Availability Zone(s) in which you would prefer to deploy your Cluster	eu-west-3b, eu-west-3a, eu-west-3c
+- Availability Zones: The Availability Zone(s) in which you would prefer to deploy your Cluster	eu-west-3b, eu-west-3a, eu-west-3c
-- ShardsThe number of Shards in a Redis Cluster	1 vNumber of NodesThe number of Nodes in the cluster	3 nodes
+- Shards: The number of Shards in a Redis Cluster	1
+- Number of Nodes: The number of Nodes in the cluster	3 nodes
-- Notification ARNThe Amazon Resource Number (ARN) of the SNS topic for which you receive notifications related to the Cluster	Disabled
+- Notification ARN: The Amazon Resource Number (ARN) of the SNS topic for which you receive notifications related to the Cluster	Disabled
-- Subnet GroupThe Subnet Group of the Cluster	default
+- Subnet Group: The Subnet Group of the Cluster	default
-- Security Group(s)If the nodes are not in VPC, these are the names of the Security Groups.
+- Security Group(s): If the nodes are not in VPC, these are the names of the Security Groups.
 If the nodes are in a VPC, these are the IDs of the VPC security groups
-- Parameter GroupThe parameter group of the Cluster	default.redis5.0 (in-sync)
+- Parameter Group: The parameter group of the Cluster	default.redis5.0 (in-sync)
-- Backup Retention PeriodThe number of days for which automated backups are retained.
+- Backup Retention Period: The number of days for which automated backups are retained.
 Disabled
-- Backup WindowThe daily time range during which automated backups are initiated if automated backups are enabled.
+- Backup Window: The daily time range during which automated backups are initiated if automated backups are enabled.
 Disabled
-- Maintenance WindowThe weekly time range (in UTC) during which system maintenance can occur.	fri:03:30-fri:04:30
+- Maintenance Window: The weekly time range (in UTC) during which system maintenance can occur.	fri:03:30-fri:04:30
-- Encryption in-transitStatus of enabling encryption of data on-the-wire	No
+- Encryption in-transit: Status of enabling encryption of data on-the-wire	No
-- Encryption at-restStatus of enabling encryption for data stored on disk	No
+- Encryption at-rest: Status of enabling encryption for data stored on disk	No
-- Redis AuthStatus of Redis Auth which is an authentication mechanism for Redis Server	No
+- Redis Auth: Status of Redis Auth which is an authentication mechanism for Redis Server	No

 On Nodes details: